The Breton-Manko equatorially antisymmetric binary configuration revisited: Conclusions

 \section{Conclusions}

 The new representation of BM solution elaborated in the present paper is remarkable in several aspects: it is the first and most simple example of a stationary axisymmetric electrovac spacetime entirely written in physical parameters and able to describe the field of two interacting KN black holes (previous results on the physical parametrization of binary configurations were obtained either for a vacuum \cite{MRRS} or static electrovac \cite{Man} cases).
-It considerably simplifies the analysis of physical properties of the BM solution and permits one to get concise expressions for the basic characteristics of interacting KN black holes and use them in concrete applications.
-It also motivates the search for physical parametrizations of more general configurations of KN black holes than the BM one, for instance by introducing appropriately the charges into the vacuum solution for non-equal counter-rotating Kerr black holes \cite{CLM}.
-Last but not least, an interesting aspect of the reparametrized BM solution is connected with a recent discovery by Dain and Ortiz \cite{DOr} of the correspondence between stationary axisymmetric spacetimes with a strut and non-stationary axisymmetric spacetimes via the notion of momentary stationary data, thus suggesting that the BM solution could in principle shed some new light on the non-radiating binary non-stationary systems too.
+It considerably simplifies the analysis of physical properties of the BM solution and permits one to get concise expressions for the basic characteristics of interacting KN black holes and use them in concrete applications, in particular, for proving that the BM binary configuration saturates the Gabach-Clement inequality for interacting black holes with struts -- one of the main results of the present paper.
+The new form of the BM metric also motivates the search for physical parametrizations of more general configurations of KN black holes than the BM one, for instance by introducing appropriately the charges into the vacuum solution for non-equal counter-rotating Kerr black holes \cite{CLM}.
+Last but not least, an interesting aspect of the reparametrized BM solution is connected with a recent numerical study by Dain and Ortiz \cite{DOr} of the non-stationary axisymmetric binary black-hole systems using a procedure that employs stationary axisymmetric spacetimes with struts as ``momentary stationary data'', thus suggesting that the BM solution could in principle be used in the modern numerical codes for obtaining new information about the non-radiating binary non-stationary systems too.